FREQUENTLY ASKED QUESTIONS & ANSWERS

 To request reimbursement from your insurance plan you can either submit claims yourself using a monthly superbill I provide, or I can invite you to Mentaya, which is a service that handles everything automatically for a 5% fee per session.

-• Couples therapy is typically a private-pay service.
-Insurance reimbursement requires a mental health diagnosis, which a couple often does not qualify for.
+• Couples & family therapy are typically private-pay services.
+Insurance reimbursement requires a mental health diagnosis, which a couple or dyad often does not qualify for.
 In some cases, one or both partners may meet criteria for a reimbursable diagnosis — and if that diagnosis becomes a clinical focus of the couples work, insurance billing may be possible.
 This will be evaluated during your intake session.
 You're welcome to check your potential benefits below as a first step, though whether reimbursement is possible will depend on the diagnosis determined at intake.

 • All sessions are conducted online via a secure telehealth platform.
 I work with clients throughout California.